 - 1. Fill the water trough with tap water. - 2.
 Position the transducer in a vertical plane.
 (The wires should appear as dots, not lines). - 3.
 Adjust the instrument settings (gain, TGC, output, etc.) as for a "normal" technique.
 Record these settings for use on subsequent testing. - 4.
 Align the probe so that all the horizontal targets are displayed at their maximum intensity level. - 5.
-Freeze the image and obtain a hard copy. - 6.
-Using electronic calipers, measure the distances between two wires along the horizontal plane. - 7.
-Record these measurements. - 8.
-Compare the measured values with the known distances between the targets.
+Freeze the image and obtain a hard copy. - Using electronic calipers, measure the distances between two wires along the horizontal plane.